Important Information

 Points System

-Starting in 2023, the last 4 digits of a rider’s AMA number shall be their ACES series ID (This is not a “membership,” and there is no charge.
+Starting in 2023, the last 4 digits of a racer’s AMA number shall be their ACES series ID (This is not a “membership,” and there is no charge.
 It’s simply to keep record of riders.)

 Class and overall points will be calculated using the scale below.